Alcohol-Free Childhood Campaign

 The alcohol industry spends billions of pounds every year on marketing their products.
 Young people are particularly susceptible to the influence of alcohol marketing, and due to weak advertising codes in Scotland and the UK, are regularly exposed to it.

+Alcohol marketing influences how children and young people think and feel about alcohol.
+It develops brand preferences and positive expectations around alcohol, creating and reinforcing social norms around drinking.
 A survey we carried out found 10 and 11 year olds were more familiar with certain beer brands than leading brands of biscuits, crisps and ice cream.

 This is concerning because there is strong evidence that exposure to alcohol marketing leads young people to drink at an earlier age, and to drink more.
 In fact, new research has confirmed that alcohol marketing causes underage drinking, using the same methodology as was used to show that tobacco causes cancer.